[3-2-1] Power Up Your Influence: Tips for Presenting Ideas that Stick

 Andrew Barry

-AI is reshaping the role of individual contributors.
-ICs can now do more on their own than ever before, presenting both a challenge and an opportunity for L&D. This newsletter explores how to shift your focus from only developing managers to equipping ICs with the influence skills that drive retention, accelerate OKRs, and position L&D as a strategic partner to the business.
+ICs can do more on their own with AI than ever before.
+This is both a challenge and an opportunity for L&D. This newsletter explores how to equip ICs with the influence skills that drive retention, accelerate OKRs, and position L&D as a strategic partner to the business.
+(Sent twice a month).

 Read more from Andrew Barry

-Hi Reader, Welcome to the 4th edition of the 3-2-1 (check out previous issues here).
+Hey Reader, Welcome to the 6th edition of the 3-2-1 (check out previous issues here).
 You're getting this because you care about developing people.
 I write about transforming ICs -> Impact Contributors.
-And today, we're talking about human skills for the future of work.
+And today, we're talking about Universal Perspective.
 Let's get into it.
-3 Things for Work (in L&D) The Era of Continuous Reskilling A pragmatic roadmap to close the AI skills gap: model executive AI use, bridge the agent awareness divide, and pivot to skills-based growth with...
+3 Things for Work (in L&D) The Case For Writing A compelling look at why to get your people writing as part of their learning.
+If writing is thinking, outsourcing this to AI is regressing. 🏋️♀️ Effort ≈ 4 min read Hiring...